-All Nurses should adhere to the NMC Code for Nurses and Midwives (2015).
+All Nurses should adhere to the NMC The Code (2018).
 (6)

 The Nurse who is informed of the medical decision to identify a patient as an expected death must:

 Ensure there is recording within the patient records that the patient is end of life.